 This certification is widely recognized and highly regarded by the international wine industry.

 This intense undertaking comprises a theory exam, two blind tasting exams and a presentation skills demonstration, along with requiring candidates to provide evidence of Responsible Beverage Alcohol Service certification.
 Detailed information on each component of the CWE Exam is included below.

-While the CWE is basically considered to be a self-study program, SWE does host a CWE Aspirant Facebook group.
+In addition, SWE hosts a CWE Aspirant Facebook group.
 Active members of SWE who already possess a CSW certification are welcome to request an invitation to the CWE Facebook group by emailing our Director of Education, Jane A. Nickles.

 Candidates who successfully pass all components of the CWE Exam are entitled to use the CWE post-nominal as part of their professional signature.
 They will also receive a certificate (suitable for framing) and a CWE lapel pin.